tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 ## Some sample Swagger UI doc sites

-Before we get into this Swagger tutorial with another API (other than Petstore), check out a few Swagger implementations:
+Before we get into this Swagger tutorial with another API (other than the Petstore demo), check out a few Swagger implementations:

 * [Reverb](https://reverb.com/swagger#/articles)
 * [VocaDB](http://vocadb.net/swagger/ui/index)